Top

 Visiting La Gabarra for a pintxo

-Finally, here are some other destinations 1h away from Madrid:
+Finally, here are some other destinations 1h away from Madrid in case you’d like to explore beyond Majadahonda:

 I hope you found this local guide to Majadahonda helpful!
-If you did, please leave a comment below and help spread the love!
+If so, please leave a comment below and help spread the love!